Retrospective ideas agile

 Given this tight schedule, you should definitely make sure to have your retro format and retrospective meeting notes well prepared - find some help for that below.

 If the Retro Method takes place in a distributed team, you may be wondering: how to conduct a retrospective online?
-You can find the answer here: retro tool comparison.
+You can find the answer here: retro board tool comparison.
 But to make it short: Our recommendation for this is our tool: Echometer.
 You will find a button below next to each retrospective method that leads to our tool.

 In case you are searching for a sprint retrospective template ppt (i.e., a powerpoint), feel free to just copy the questions and image we have below into a powerpoint presentation.
 Although it would be even easier to just click on the button beside the retrospective meeting techniques - as you prefer. 🙂

-Retrospective scrum meeting: How to start a retrospective meeting 🏁
+Scrum Retrospective Meeting: How to start a retrospective meeting 🏁

 Before we get to the main part of this post: How do you start a retrospective?
 If we look back again (The 5 phases of a retrospective)that's pretty easy to answer.
 You start with an icebreaker, retro check-in questions.
 If you need some inspiration for that, just take a look here: The best retro check-ins for any context.
 "Setting the stage" after the check-in questions is an important foundation for the retrospective formats that follow.

-The Best Retrospective Ideas: Classics
+The Best Retrospective Templates: Classics

 Retrospective idea 1 - Scrum retrospective 3 questions

-The What Went Well retro 👍
+The What Went Well Retro 👍

-The "What Went Well" retrospective is probably the most popular or well-known among all the retrospective ideas.
+The "What Went Well" retrospective is probably the most popular or well-known among all the project retrospective templates.
 It is based on the pattern we find in many other retrospectives, but simply without all the gimmickry around it.
 Looking at the last sprint cycle, these 3 questions are asked.
 (Find more benefits of the "What Went Right" retrospective here....)

 Open questions